justicebangura/Project-1/README.md

 ![fig14](./Figures/index_daily_return_plot.png)
 ![fig15](./Figures/index_cummulative_return_plot.png)

-The index price and cummulative return has large drops due to Covid effect as well as interest rate rapid increase.
+The index price and cummulative return has large drops due to Covid-19 effect as well as rapid increase in interest rate.
 The trading volume is relatively higher since 2021.
-However, the covid negtive impacts are larger but shorter time than the rapid growing interest rates.
+However, the negtive impacts of Covid-19 are larger but shorter term than the rapid growing interest rates.

-The following figures shows the Banks index price and cumulative returns are slightly negtive correlated with Fed funds interest rate but slightly postive correlated with inflation rate.
+The following figures shows the Banks index price and cumulative returns are slightly negtively correlated with Fed funds interest rate but slightly postively correlated with inflation rate.

 ![fig16](./Figures/index_interests_inflation_plot.png)
 ![fig17](./Figures/index_interests_inflation_heatmap.png)